redhat-eets/netgauge/rfc2544/README.md

 + in BIOS, enable VT (cpu virtualization technology)
 + intel_iommu in kernel argument
 + Example kargs: `default_hugepagesz=1G hugepagesz=1G hugepages=8 intel_iommu=on iommu=pt isolcpus=4-11`
++ two trafficgen ports pre-bound to vfio-pci driver.

+To achieve higher traffic rate, the two trafficgen ports should come from different NICs.

+In general using pysical function (PF) as the trafficgen ports can have better throughput performance than using the virtual function (VF).
+Building the container image based on TREX version 2.88 is recommended; the only exception is to use VF on Intel E810 nic as the trafficgen ports - in this case, building the container image based on TREX version 3.02 is recommended.

 ## Openshift integration demo